Shivanikanodia/Attrition-Prediction-Mlflow-and-GenAI/README.md

 ---

+## 💡 Why This Project Matters
+This project demonstrates how machine learning can be operationalized responsibly in people analytics by combining scalable data architecture, reproducible experimentation, explainability, and real-time serving—bridging the gap between data science and production ML systems.

 ### Future Scope:

-- Automating retraining via Databricks Jobs and retraining with 50,000 row making inference on Production level data.
-- AI Agent for Attrition Predictions, giving alerts on employee sentiments and recommending strategies.
+• Automate retraining pipelines using Databricks Jobs with scheduled evaluation and rollback strategies
+• Enable continuous monitoring of feature drift and prediction quality
+• Extend the system with an AI agent for proactive alerts and retention recommendations

 ---